Md-Raihan-Alam/rock-paper-scissors/README.md

 ### What I learned

-A proper understaing how important it is to have context api (even if I did not use it), more deep knowledge about useState and useEffect. and experience working in Linux
+A proper understaing how important it is to have context api (even if I did not use it), more deep knowledge about useState and useEffect. and experience working in Linux and with redux

 ### Continued development